-For Egyptian academic Gehan Abdelghany, who’s spent much of her career to date finding beneficial uses for indigenous species, undertaking a PhD with the CRC’s ‘Commercialising native rice’ project is a natural progression.
+For Egyptian academic Gehan Abdelghany, who’s spent much of her career to date finding beneficial uses of indigenous plant species, undertaking a PhD with the CRC’s ‘Commercialising native rice’ project is a natural progression.

-Improving her own community by helping to show how a common native species could be used to detoxify polluted Nile Delta land was Abdelghany’s springboard to an assistant lectureship at Tanta University, Egypt – and is her biggest research success to date.
+Improving her own community by helping to show how a common native plant species could be used to detoxify polluted Nile Delta Egyptian land was Abdelghany’s springboard to an assistant lectureship at Tanta University, Egypt.

-Abdelghany completed her Bachelor in Botany and a Masters in Plant Ecology – both from at Tanta University in Tanta, a thriving city on the Nile Delta 90-odd kilometres north of Cairo.
+Ms Abdelghany completed her Bachelor’s in Botany and a Master’s in Plant Ecology – both from Tanta University, Tanta, a thriving city on the Nile Delta 90-odd kilometres north of Cairo, Egypt.

-Along the way, she took out two Tanta University Awards: for Fellowship in 2013 and Academic Distinction the year after.
+Along the way, she took out three Tanta University Awards for her academic distinction, and international publication).

 Using native plants to remove toxins from Egyptian soil

-“My Masters work investigated the role of native Egyptian shrub Pluchea dioscoridis in mitigating the effect of heavy metals in polluted Egyptian areas,” she recalls.
+“My Master’s investigated the role of wild Egyptian shrub Pluchea dioscoridis in mitigating the effect of heavy metals in polluted Egyptian areas,” she recalls.
 “It was found that this shrub could accumulate high levels of heavy metals, particularly Cr [chromium], in its above-ground parts without showing any toxicity symptoms.
-Therefore, harvesting these parts periodically could implement a strategy to reduce the level of certain heavy metals in contaminated soils in Egypt.”
+Therefore, harvesting these parts periodically could implement a strategy to reduce the level of heavy metals in contaminated soils in Egypt.”

-The research had valuable real-world application in cost-effective environmental phytoremediation – and academic credibility: “We were able to publish our results in peer-reviewed journals,” Abdelghany notes.
+The research had valuable real-world application in cost-effective environmental phytoremediation – and academic credibility: “We were able to publish our results in peer-reviewed journal,” she notes.

-It paved the way to a teaching position at her alumnus: appointed an Assistant Lecturer in the Botany Department, part of the Faculty of Science at Tanta University, Abdelghany taught undergraduate students while pursuing her research interests in plant population ecology, phytoremediation, plant responses to stresses and agronomy.
+It paved the way to a teaching position at her alumnus: appointed an Assistant Lecturer in the Botany Department, Faculty of Science, Tanta University, Egypt.
+Ms Abdelghany taught undergraduate students while pursuing her research interests in plant population ecology, phytoremediation, plant responses to stresses.

 From the Nile Delta to Northern Australia

-Drawn by Australia’s international reputation for high-quality research and teaching, Abdelghany applied to do her doctoral study at Charles Darwin University (CDU) “to be well prepared and qualified for my future scientific endeavour – including being an independent researcher, supervising students, giving lectures and developing my research skills”, she says.
+Since Australia has an international reputation for high-quality research and teaching, Ms Abdelghany applied to do her doctoral study at Charles Darwin University (CDU) “to be well prepared and qualified for my future scientific endeavour – including being an independent researcher, supervising students, giving lectures, and developing my research skills”, she says.

-Abdelghany joined CDU as part of the CRC’s initial PhD cohort in early 2020, engaged on the CRC’s ‘Agronomic investigations of Australian native rice species to support Indigenous enterprise development’ project – otherwise known as the ‘Commercialising native rice’ project.
+She joined CDU as part of the Future Food Systems CRC’s initial PhD cohort in early 2020, engaged on the ‘Agronomic investigations of Australian native rice species to support Indigenous enterprise development’ project – otherwise known as the ‘Commercialising native rice’ project.

-Based in the Research Institute for Environment and Livelihoods (RIEL) at CDU, she is being supervised by project lead and CDU senior lecturer Dr Sean Bellairs.
-Other members of her supervisory panel include Dr. Penny Wurm (Charles Darwin University), and Dr Thi My Linh Hoang (Queensland University of Technology).
+Based in the Research Institute for Environment and Livelihoods (RIEL) at CDU, she is being supervised by project lead and senior lecturer Dr Sean Bellairs (CDU), Dr Penny Wurm (CDU) and Dr Linh Hoang (Queensland University of Technology).

-Dr Bellairs, with colleague Dr Wurm, has been researching native rice species extensively in recent years.
-Under the CRC, they’ve formed a research collaboration that aims to explore optimal ways to grow, harvest and market rice species native to the region for the benefit of Indigenous enterprises and communities across Australia’s north.
+Dr Bellairs, with colleague Dr Wurm, has been researching native rice species extensively for many years.
+Under FFS-CRC, they’ve formed a research collaboration that aims to explore optimal ways to grow, harvest and market rice species native to the region for the benefit of Indigenous enterprises and communities across Australia’s north.

-The project, involving CDU and QUT researchers, NT DITT (formerly NT DPIR) and three Indigenous-led enterprises – two in northern Australia and the third in Manitoba, Canada – will run for four years, giving Abdelghany ample time to complete her doctorate.
+The project, involving CDU and QUT researchers, the Northern Territory Department of Industry, Tourism and Trade (DITT) and Indigenous-led enterprises – initially, two in northern Australia and a third in Manitoba, Canada – runs for four years, giving Ms Abdelghany ample time to complete her doctorate.

-“This project is the to investigte agronomy and cultivation of Australian native rices, and the outcomes will be of great significance to Indigenous communities wanting to cultivate and supply a high-value native grain product.”
+“This project is investigating the agronomy and cultivation of Australian native rices, and the outcomes will be of great significance to Indigenous communities wanting to cultivate and supply a high-value native grain product.”

 Australia on hold – doctoral study underway